 As of 2014, only seven people inhabit the town.
 To this day, smoke can still be seen coming out from fissures created in the ground; scientists believe the fire will continue to burn for hundreds of years to come.

 Everything in the town remains exactly as it was left.
 Creepy right?
-The most iconic remnant from the city is a giant Ferris Wheel.
+The most iconic remnant of the city is a giant Ferris Wheel.
 Officials say that once radiation has reached safe levels, the town will reopen as a tourist attraction.